-The brAIn-box forms one part of a distributed system for high-grade passive security monitoring (Intrusion Detection System), active vulnerability scanning, as well as remote analysis through threat intelligence and proprietary machine learning (AI).
+The brAIn-box forms one part of a distributed system for high-grade passive security monitoring (Intrusion Detection System), active vulnerability scanning, as well as remote analysis through threat intelligence.

 The physical brAIn-box is a network device constructed from solid state components.
 Network connectivity is provided by a performant network switch with port mirroring capabilities.
 The processing of monitored traffic and vulnerability scanning is performed on a dedicated hardware module.
 Network availability is paramount -- both the switch and the processing module are designed for high availability.
 The switch will maintain network traffic in the unlikely event of the processing module failure.